JazzyWagdaddy/HybridCloudBootCamp/2 - Hybrid Cloud - Migration - Lab 2 - ASR.md

 `.\Build-IIS-VM.ps1`

-5. Enter the username and password for the IIS VM:
+5. When prompted enter the username and password for the IIS VM:
     * Username:  pick a username and notate the credentials
     * Password: Enter `Complex.Password` and notate the credentials
 6. Observe the build process via PowerShell.